Welcome to my comprehensive, “Everything You Need to Know” Guide to selling your house in Toronto in 2019.

 Here’s the kicker: Even though the target audience is key, I have a secondary audience: other agents.

-Real estate agents still read listing ads in newspapers (real papers, too!).
+Real estate agents still read listing ads.
 Print materials are sometimes the best way to capture an old-school agent representing an old-school client in their ideal neighbourhood.

 Managing a Strong Showing